zhangsheng93/cMedQA/README.md

 # cMedQA v1.0
 This is the dataset for Chinese community medical question answering.
 The dataset is in version 1.0 and is available for non-commercial research.
-We will updating and expanding the database from time to time.
+We will update and expand the database from time to time.
 In order to protect the privacy, the data is anonymized and no personal information is included.

 # Overview